Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       fragments that it has already received and processed, so it is better to error on the side of resending fragments than to introduce discontinuities in the media timeline.
-   7. In some cases a third server may be used by receiver, to request missing segments.
-The additional signaling for this is out of scope.
+   7. In some cases, an alternative server may be used by the [=receiving entity=] to request missing segments.
+The additional signaling for this is out of the scope of this specification.

 ## Requirements for Media Ingest Source Synchronization ## {#interface-1-dualsync}